Platform API for Partners

 , when writing them to persistent storage.
 These secrets should not be plaintext at rest, and their decryption keys should not be easily discoverable.
 If you are using Sequel in Ruby, consider evaluating the attr_vault gem.

-If you have been a Heroku Add-on Partner since before the Platform API for Partners was available, you will have a number of existing add-on installations for which you never received an OAuth Grant.
+If you have been a Heroku Add-on Partner since before the Platform API for Partners was available, you have a number of existing add-on installations for which you never received an OAuth Grant.

 To allow you to backfill the Access Token and Refresh Token for these installations, we have an endpoint available where you can retrieve the OAuth Grant.
 For security reasons, this endpoint is blocked by default and must manually be opened to each Add-on Partner.
 Please open a new support ticket to let us know that you are interested in using this endpoint.